-The Vermont State Legislature made headlines yesterday when lawmakers passed resolutions in both the House and Senate calling for the immediate and orderly withdrawal of US troops from Iraq.
-Vermont has lost more soldiers per capita than any other state in the nation, and is the first state to pass a resolution calling for troop withdrawal.
+AMY GOODMAN: The Vermont state Legislature made headlines yesterday when lawmakers passed resolutions in both the House and Senate calling for the immediate and orderly withdrawal of U.S. troops from Iraq.
+Vermont has lost more soldiers per capita than any other state in the nation.
+It’s the first state to pass a resolution calling for troop withdrawal.
 The majority of Democrats supported the resolution.
-Most Republicans opposed it, contesting a passage that suggested the presence of US troops would not bring stability to Iraq, or security to the United States.
+Most Republicans opposed it, contesting a passage that suggested the presence of U.S. troops would not bring stability to Iraq or security to the United States.

 REP. MICHAEL FISHER: Good morning.

 AMY GOODMAN: It’s good to have you with us.
 Can you talk about this groundbreaking resolution, or both?
 One was passed in the Vermont Senate, one in the state Legislature in the House.

 REP. MICHAEL FISHER: Yes.
 Sometimes states have to step up and lead, when Congress is not doing enough.
 And this was a time when Vermonters were able to speak up and say clearly that it was time to take some real leadership and to end this war.

 AMY GOODMAN: Explain exactly what the resolution says.

 REP. MICHAEL FISHER: The resolution, the key resolve calls for the immediate and orderly — well, it calls for Congress to commence immediately the orderly withdrawal of American military forces from Iraq.

 AMY GOODMAN: And this was passed by both the Vermont Senate and the House?